July 1: Today in Royal History

 Full name: Diana Frances

 Diana, Princess of Wales was the first wife of Prince Charles, The Prince of Wales, and the mother of Prince William and Prince Harry.
 She was born The Honourable Diana Frances Spencer, youngest daughter of John Spencer, Viscount Althorp (later the 8th Earl Spencer) and The Honourable Frances Roche, on July 1, 1961, at Park House on the Sandringham Estate.
 In 1975, when her father became the 8th Earl Spencer, Diana saw an ‘upgrade’ in her title as well.
-As the daughter of an Earl, she was now styled Lady Diana Spencer – a name which would soon become famous around the world when ‘Lady Di’ became involved with The Prince of Wales.
+As the daughter of an Earl, she was now styled Lady Diana Spencer, a name that would soon become famous around the world when ‘Lady Di’ became involved with The Prince of Wales.

 Unofficial Royalty: Diana, Princess of Wales